I am grateful for the time you have invested in reading what I write.

 The story helps us in understanding the importance of our eyes.

 Education is as essential as the eyes.
-It provides enlightenment to our soul.
+It provides enlightenment to our souls.
 It kindles our path.
 Education provides us with the ability to understand the universe.

 Education enables us to recognize the workings of the world.
 Knowledge helps determine our purpose.